 Dealing with No

 If they say no, then that’s an opportunity to ask for feedback.
-Try and understand what the reason is, and if there’s areas you can work on over the next few months, to have the conversation again.
+Try and understand what the reason is, and if there are areas you can work on over the next few months to have the conversation again.
 You know how they work, they’ve invested in you, you should definitely try and keep the door open.
 It’s hard, but try and focus on the business, not personal reasons there might not be an opening for you.
-“No” now doesn’t mean no forever, maybe they just don’t have work available, but that could change.
+“No” now doesn’t mean forever.
+Maybe they just don’t have work available – that could change.

 And don’t forget to ask for a reference.

 It’s REALLY good if you had this chat before the end of your role, so that if the answer is “No”, you can go forth and apply for other jobs without having to feel sneaky about your current boss finding out.
-It is much better to be up front and open about your next steps, and you never know, if there’s no space for you at this company, your manager might be able to refer you to somewhere else.
+It is much better to be upfront and open about your next steps.
+You never know – if there’s no space for you at this company, your manager might be able to refer you to somewhere else.

 Have a Plan B!
-Update your CV as you think about next steps.
+Update your CV as you think about the next steps.